awslabs/aws-config-rdk/docs/rule-management/rdk-lambda-function/writing-an-evaluate_compliance-function.md

 Writing evaluation logic for these types of rules is rather complicated and need to be very well-thought of before execution.
 It’s best not to create hybrid triggered rules unless you can’t accomplish compliance evaluation using periodic or change-triggered rules.

 Imagine a scenario where you need assess your resources periodically and upon any resource changes, for example you want a Config rule that checks for unused IAM Roles, but it ignores newly created roles for a few days (role cooldown period).
 In this scenario if you rely only on configuration change triggers, your new roles will be marked non-compliant upon creation (technically they have never been used before), so you need another mechanism to check them regularly to assess their compliance.
 In this case you can modify your evaluation logic to accommodate both trigger types.
-One way to do this, is modifying evaluate_compliance function to take an extra argument:
+One way to do this is modifying the `evaluate_compliance` function to take an extra argument:

 ```python
 def evaluate_compliance(event, configuration_item, valid_rule_parameters, message_type):